RINGWOOD AMBULANCE CORPS

 Yes.
 To be eligible to drive our ambulances you must have a clean and valid driver's license and at least five years of driving experience.
 A probationary driver must then complete a training and evaluation process to be cleared for active driving duty.

 Can I join RAC if I do not live in Ringwood?

 Yes.
 Any resident of Ringwood or a Ringwood adjoining municipality may join.
 However, if you do not live in a location where you would have a reasonable response time, you would need to stay at or within close proximity to our building for your shifts.

 I don't want to be an EMT or driver, how else can I volunteer for RAC?

 The Ringwood Ambulance Corps Auxiliary raises funds for RAC.
 They sponsor fundraisers throughout the year to help financially support RAC and are always looking for volunteers.

 What are the requirements to join the Cadet Program?

 You must be age 14–17 years old and able to attend a monthly meeting.
-Just complete our Cadet Application and email it to email@example.com or contact us at (973) 907-2635 to speak with the Membership Committee Chairperson regarding membership.
+Just fill out our Cadet Application or you can always email firstname.lastname@example.org or contact us at (973) 907-2635 to speak with the Membership Committee Chairperson regarding membership.

 If RAC never charges their patients, how does it function financially?